You’d be hard-pressed to find many people who openly admit that they cry.

 It simultaneously makes me think of what was, but what could also be.

-It invokes a sense of limitless possibilities, even despite a somewhat downtrodden tone during the middle stages of the piece.
+It hints at limitless possibilities, even despite a somewhat downtrodden tone during the middle stages of the piece.

 Writing descriptions for the rest of the tracks on this list was fairly breezy; trying to come up with an actual good reason why Ma mère l’Oye, M.60 makes me cry?